tlindsay42/ArmorPowerShell/docs/cmd_get.rst

         Specifies the IDs of the virtual machines that you want to retrieve.

     -CoreInstanceID <Guid>
         Specifies the Armor Anywhere Core Agent instance IDs of the virtual machines that you want to retrieve.

     -Name <String>
         Specifies the names of the virtual machines that you want to retrieve.
-        Wildcard matches are supported.

     -ApiVersion <String>
         Specifies the API version for this request.